aplantin/describing-volatility/README.md

 This project aims to describe how measures of microbiome volatility depend on factors such as density of sampling (and relatedly, balanced or unbalanced data) and rarefaction.

+The key functions, raw datasets, data processing code, and final datasets are available in the R package MBVolDescrip.
+You can istall this package via:

 ### Datasets

 To do this, we use four publicly available microbiome time series datasets: